 How Double Relationships Happen

-It sounds unusual, but it is more common than most people realize.
+It sounds unusual, but it is more common than people realize.
 A person can be related to a decedent through two separate lines of the family tree.
 This typically occurs in families where relatives have married each other.
-For example, if two siblings from one family marry two siblings from another, their children could be related through both their mother's and father's sides.
+For example, two siblings from one family may marry two siblings from another.
+Their children would share a common ancestor on both sides.

 A person who is related to the decedent through two lines of relationship is entitled to only a single share based on the relationship that would entitle the person to the larger share.